johancz/Molnapplikationer-Blogg/_posts/2021-09-24-exercise-6-web-apps-in-the-cloud.markdown

     public async Task<RedirectToPageResult> OnPostAsync()
     {
-        // Since the `NewNote` property is bound to the model we immediately have access to the data posted with the page's form.
+        // Since the page's form automatically gets bound to `NewNote` when the [BindProperty] attribute is used we immediately have access to the data posted from the form.

-        // Validation for the future.
-        if (ModelState.IsValid)
+        // No validations was setup, but this was left for future work if (ModelState.IsValid)
         {
             // Create a unique id for the new `Note`.